This programme is ideal for aspiring medical students looking to improve their CV and deepen their understanding of medicine.

 Saturday

-On the weekend, your group will go on an exciting outing to Chitwan National Park.
-Here, students will be amazed as they visit the elephant centre where they will learn about how the elephants are cared for and find out about their behaviours and habits.
+Your group will go on an exciting outing to Chitwan National Park on the weekend.
+Here, students will be amazed as they visit the elephant centre to learn about how the elephants are cared for and learn about their behaviours and habits.

 After this, students will sit back and watch the sunset on Chitwan and experience a cultural show before eating dinner and heading to sleep.